EmmaLimoli/SQLalchemy-Hawaii-Climate/README.md

 ![breakdown of routes](https://github.com/EmmaLimoli/sqlalchemy-challenge/blob/master/completed_images/Screen%20Shot%202020-08-19%20at%203.21.48%20PM.png)

-Conclusion:
+<strong>Conclusion:</strong>
 In conclusion, I was able to determine the station that's the most active in Hawaii, analyze the rain fall, and create a site to store the data.
 I also created visualizations to better understand and showcase the data.
 While the dates are on the older side, I can continue analyzing the data and determine if there are changes in the weather pattern in Hawaii for the future.

-Tools Used: Pandas, Numpy, Flask, datetime, matplotlib, SQLalchemy, SQLalchemy ORM, reflect, automap base
+<strong>Tools Used: Pandas, Numpy, Flask, datetime, matplotlib, SQLalchemy, SQLalchemy ORM, reflect, automap base</strong>